YohannFaure/ProjetNetwork/README.md

 ### 1.2 - What is in the data

 The network represents every directed connections between two subreddits, a connection being a post containing a direct hyperlink to another subreddit in the text body (there is also a title-centered dataset, feel free to reproduce our results on it).
-The network is extracted from publicly available Reddit data of 2 years and a half, from January 2014 ($t_0$) to April 2017 ($t_f$).
+The network is extracted from publicly available Reddit data spanning 2 years and a half, from January 2014 ($t_0$) to April 2017 ($t_f$).

 Each hyperlink is annotated with a value named `POST_LABEL`, which can either be $-1$ or $+1$, and that reflects the sentiment of the source post towards the target post.
 A value of $-1$ means the source subreddit is negatively judging the target, while $+1$ means the source is positively judging the target.

-The way the labels have been determined is detailed in [this study](http://snap.stanford.edu/conflict/), but basically, it is done using Deep Learning.
+> The way the labels have been determined is detailed in [this study](http://snap.stanford.edu/conflict/), but basically, it is done using Deep Learning.
+>
+> Said label is supposed reliable for most of the study, but we explore this question further in [section 6](#6---Critical-analysis-of-the-data) and assess the quality of the labeling, which often turns out not to be accurate.

 The network is, by essence, directed, temporal, and attributed.